 Guidelines for Managing the Physical Environment

-With the Fall 2020 semester approaching, we have developed Environmental Information and Guidelines to support the health and safety of our HHD community, given anticipated increased presence in on-campus facilities.
+We have developed Environmental Information and Guidelines to support the health and safety of our HHD community, given anticipated increased presence in on-campus facilities.
 However, please remember that the aspects of your work that can be effectively completed remotely should continue to occur at home whenever possible.

 In HHD’s Environmental Information and Guidelines, we summarize the efforts and processes employed to keep the HHD physical environment as safe as possible, but bear in mind that modifying our behaviors is still the most important step that can be taken to reduce risk of exposure to the novel coronavirus.

 When on campus, adhering to social distancing guidelines, face-covering guidelines, and continuing to practice increased hand hygiene are essential practices (summarized with excellent additional detail on best practices).
 These, combined with the University’s efforts to monitor the prevalence of infection and quarantine, and isolate the suspected and confirmed cases will be critical to a safe and sustained return to campus.